 This completes the proof.

-In order to have a front tracking approximate solution $U^{\vartheta}(x,\cdot)$ defined for any time $x > 0$, along with a uniform bound on the total variation, we also need to have that the number of wave-fronts in $U^{\vartheta}(x,\cdot)$ is finite.
-This is given by the subsequent lemma.
+In order to define the front tracking approximate solution $U^{\vartheta}(x,\cdot)$ for any $x > 0$, along with a uniform bound on the total variation, we also need to have a finite number of wave-fronts in $U^{\vartheta}(x,\cdot)$.
+This is given by the following lemma.